vsajip/python-gnupg/README.rst

 * Fixed #81: Subkey information is now collected and returned in a ``subkey_info`` dictionary keyed by the subkey's ID.

+* Fixed #90: Provided a ``trust_keys`` method to allow setting the trust level for keys.
+Thanks to William Foster for a suggested implementation.

 0.4.1
 -----